-- Master's Degree - Minimum cumulative undergraduate GPA of 3.0; - Teaching Certification or Educational Services Certificate Please send a copy of your standard certificate or your Certificate of Eligibility with Advance Standing with your application.
-(If you do not have a teaching certificate please contact the Transfer Admissions Office.)
+- Master's Degree - Minimum cumulative undergraduate GPA of 3.0; - Teaching or Educational Services Certification Please send a copy of your standard certificate or your Certificate of Eligibility with Advance Standing with your application.
+(If you do not have a teaching certification please contact the Transfer Admissions Office regarding the Post Baccalaureate teaching certification program.)